Milton L. Olive III: Tributes

-In 1966 a plaque and park was dedicated in his honor.
+In 1966, a plaque and park was dedicated in his honor.
 In 1999, the city of Chicago recognized Olive by naming Olive Park on Lake Michigan in his honor.

-Olive-Harvey College, one of the City Colleges of Chicago, is named after both Olive and fellow Medal of Honor recipient Carmel Bernon Harvey Jr. The Milton L. Olive Middle School in Wyandanch, Long Island, New York, is also named in his honor.
+Olive-Harvey College, one of the City Colleges of Chicago, is named after both Olive and fellow Medal of Honor recipient Carmel Bernon Harvey Jr.

+The Milton L. Olive Middle School in Wyandanch, Long Island, New York, is also named in his honor.

 In 2007, a State Historical Marker was erected for Olive in Lexington, Mississippi.
 The dedication ceremonies included an address by the Adjutant General of the Mississippi National Guard.
 Fort Campbell has a recreation facility named in his honor.

-In 2012, Fort Benning, GA dedicated a Simulations facility in his honor named Olive Hall (The Maneuver Battle Lab).
+In 2012, Fort Benning, GA, (changed in 2023 to Fort Moore), dedicated a Simulations facility in his honor named Olive Hall (The Maneuver Battle Lab).

 Honor Field is a one-mile track located in Ft.
-Polk LA that bears a plaque detailing Olives heroics.
+Polk, Louisiana, which bears a plaque detailing Olive's heroics.
 The field is used for everything from changes of command and physical training to tests of physical fortitude in various military competitions.

 The Downlow Saga, a 2017 novel by Los Angeles author Sheldon McCormick, is dedicated in memory of PFC Olive.

-His statue, along with Sgt.
+Olive's statue, along with Sgt.
 William Harvey Carney, is seen on the African-American Medal of Honor Recipients Memorial in Wilmington, Delaware.

 In the 2020 Spike Lee film Da 5 Bloods, Olive is briefly mentioned during a conversation about portrayals of war in Hollywood, with the character Otis wishing for the portrayals of more black war heroes like Olive.